LSBU banner

 Alessio Corso

-Real world impact is something LSBU strives for and is proud of – how can students demonstrate a real world impact in the early stages of their career?
+Real world impact is something LSBU strives for and is proud of.
+How can students demonstrate a real-world impact in the early stages of their career?

 Your students, with support from you and your colleagues, have had a great deal of success and recognition with their competition entries.
 Tell us about some of the highlights?

 There have been so many successes it is difficult to filter them into a single paragraph.
 That last statement is testament to the hard work that our students put into their work.
-We’ve had some amazing successes in The Engineering for People Design Challenge; a student competition run by Engineers Without Borders UK.
-In 2016 two groups of students from LSBU made it into the final six in the National Finals, out of over 6,000 students from the UK and Ireland.
-The same year one of those groups won the inaugural People’s Prize.
-In 2017, we excelled again when three groups of LSBU students were shortlisted for the National Finals in the same competition.
-It’s considered an honour to have one group shortlisted by the esteemed panel of industry judges, so to have three groups selected was an incredible tribute to our students’ work.
-Since 2016 in fact, LSBU have had no less that two groups shortlisted for the National Finals.
-In 2019 we also had two groups of students shortlisted for the finals of the Mayor’s Entrepreneur Competition, run by the Mayor of London.
-Both of these competitions focus on sustainable development and climate change themes on a global and local level.
+We have had some amazing successes in “The Engineering for People Design Challenge”; a student competition run by Engineers Without Borders UK.
+In 2016, two groups of students from LSBU made it into the final six in the national finals, out of over 6,000 students from the UK and Ireland.
+That same year, one of those groups won the inaugural “People’s Prize”.
+In 2017, we excelled again when three groups of LSBU students were shortlisted for the national finals in the same competition.
+It is considered an honour to have one group shortlisted by the esteemed panel of industry judges.
+So, to have three groups selected was an incredible tribute to our students’ work.
+In fact, since 2016, LSBU has had no less than two groups shortlisted for the national finals.
+In 2019, we also had two groups of students shortlisted for the finals of the “Mayor’s Entrepreneur Competition”, run by the office of the Mayor of London.
+Both of these competitions focus on sustainable development and climate change themes at the global and local levels.

 What are your hopes for the conference, and more importantly, your hopes for the future when it comes to climate action and sustainability?

-For more information and to register for this event, which will be delivered online, visit the event page.
+For more information on this event, visit the event page.